 The bounce rate is an important metric for email marketing because it determines the success of each email campaign.

 Email bounce rate is the ratio of all emails that you send to the emails that aren’t delivered because of different reasons (e.g. blocked by spam filter, the email address doesn’t exist, the mailbox is full, etc.).
-Therefore, these emails were not delivered and returned with error.
+Therefore, these emails were not delivered and returned with an error.
 Bounces of this origin will raise your email bounce rate, negatively influence your sender reputation, and have a destructive effect on your delivery rate.

 Simply divide the total number of bounces by the total number of emails that you have sent.
 For example, 20/100 = 0.2.
 So, you bounced 0.2 emails for every email sent.